castiron/typo3-plugin-rollbar/README.md

 This is more or less the Rollbar library with autoload and config conventions.

+### A note on autoloading

+If you include this plugin via Composer, you should be good to go.
+If you're including this plugin the old-school way (through the extension manager, or via a Git submodule), you won't have the Rollbar library or its internal dependencies on hand.
+You must autoload them with Composer.
+One way to do this is like so:

+1. Add composer.json to your project root, adding `rollbar/rollbar` as a dependency
+1. `composer install`
+1. Include the composer `vendor/autoload.php` in the project by `require_once`ing it from the top of the file `typo3conf/AdditionalConfiguration.php`.
+1. If you're using a deployment system (like Capistrano) or other automated deployment approach, you'll need to be sure and add a `composer install` step to your deployments :wink:

 ### Quick start

 The config can be specified like